SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: SanDRA

 \subsection{Formalized Traffic Rules}

-As the traffic rules in the prompt (cf. Sec.~\ref{subsec:rule_prompt}) may be ambiguous and are only implicitly considered by the LLM, we explicitly incorporate them into the decision-making process to ensure legal safety.
+Traffic rules cover both general regulations (indexed by R\_G) \cite[Sec.~III-A]{Maierhofer2020a} and rules for specific use cases or road types, such as interstate \cite[Sec.~III-B]{Maierhofer2020a} and intersection \cite{Maierhofer2022a}.
+Because embedding traffic rules into prompts may lead to ambiguous interpretations and relies on the LLM to reason implicitly, we explicitly incorporate them into the verification process to ensure legal safety.
 To achieve this, each action specification $\varphi_1, \varphi_2, \ldots,\varphi_{\kappa}$ is individually augmented by conjoining it with these formalized rules expressed in LTL$_\text{f}$~\cite{Esterle2020}, which are themselves conjuncted.
 When these rules are formalized in other temporal logics, such as MTL \cite{Maierhofer2020a, Maierhofer2022a}, they can be rewritten in LTL$_{\text{f}}$ using conversion tools, e.g., Spot \cite{duret2016spot}.

+\textbf{Running Example:} Let us extend the running example by additionally considering the German Road Traffic Regulation (StVO), where we select the safe distance rule R\_G1 as an example~\cite[Sec.~III-A]{Maierhofer2020a} (translated from German): \begin{displayquote} \textit{The distance to a vehicle ahead must generally be large enough that one can stop safely even if that vehicle brakes suddenly. [...] (§~4(1) StVO).} \end{displayquote} Given the reaction time $t_d$ of the ego vehicle, the \textit{large enough} safe distance is defined as \cite[Sec.~IV-C]{Maierhofer2020a}: